blaet/messagebird-sms-api-ruby/README.md

 Based on the API example on https://www.messagebird.com/nl/sms-api#ruby

 ## Licence
-See the LICENSE file for licensing information.
+See the LICENCE file for licensing information.